-If an update from a customer AS or a peer AS is detected and marked as a "Route-Leak", then the receiving router SHOULD prefer an unmarked update from another neighbor AS, if available.
+If an update from a customer AS or a peer AS is detected and marked as a "Route-Leak", then the receiving router SHOULD prefer unmarked update if available.

-Path for Success
+Adoption and Path for Success

-- Mid and large size ISPs can participate early, and be the detection/mitigation points for route leaks. - More the ISPs that adopt, greater the success (benefits accrue incrementally).
+- Mid and large size ISPs can participate early, and be the key detection/mitigation points for route leaks. - More the ISPs that adopt, greater the success (benefits accrue incrementally).